Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Examples for Davies reducible and irreducible two-level systems

 \section{Examples for Davies reducible and irreducible two-level systems}

-The following examples concern two-level systems (a spin 1/2).
-Throughout this section, we use the orthonormal basis $\{|\up\ket,|\down\ket\}$ to express operators and $\{\hsigma^x,\hsigma^y,\hsigma^z\}$ denote the Pauli operators. \begin{remark} We will see how the addition or removal of Hamiltonian terms and dissipators can render an originally reducible system irreducible and vice versa.
-Examples~\ref{example:Lind1101} and \ref{example:Lind1101Hsy} also demonstrate that a system is \emph{not} necessarily irreducibile if and only if $\{\hL_\alpha,\hH\}$ generate the full algebra $\B(\H)$, which has been stated and used as a criterion in the recent literature (for example, in Refs.~\cite{Prosen2012-86,Prosen2012-86b,Buca2012-14,Ilievski2014-1,Oliveira2020-53,Thingna2021-31}).
-In addition to Example~\ref{example1}, Examples~\ref{example:Lind0101Lind0102}-\ref{example:LindspHsx} demonstrate that a system is \emph{not} necessarily irreducible if and only if the set of operators $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ generates the full algebra $\B(\H)$, which has been stated and used as a criterion, for example, in Refs.~\cite{Popkov2012-12,Popkov2013-15,Prosen2015-48,Manzano2018-67,Nigro2019-4}. \end{remark}
+The following examples concern two-level systems (a qubit or spin 1/2).
+Throughout this section, we use the orthonormal basis $\{|\up\ket,|\down\ket\}$ to express operators, and $\{\hsigma^x,\hsigma^y,\hsigma^z\}$ denote the Pauli operators. \begin{remark} We will see how a change of Hamiltonian terms (Examples~\ref{example:Lind1101Hsy} and \ref{example:LindspHsx}) as well as the addition or removal of dissipators (Examples~\ref{example:Lind1101} and \ref{example:Lind1101Lind1m101}) can render a reducible system irreducible and vice versa.
+Examples~\ref{example:Lind1101} and \ref{example:Lind1101Hsy} also demonstrate that a system is \emph{not} necessarily irreducible if and only if $\{\hL_\alpha,\hH\}$ generate the full operator algebra $\A(\H)$, which has been stated and used as a criterion in the recent literature (for example, in Refs.~\cite{Prosen2012-86,Prosen2012-86b,Buca2012-14,Ilievski2014-1,Oliveira2020-53,Thingna2021-31}).
+In addition to Example~\ref{example1}, Examples~\ref{example:Lind0101Lind0102}-\ref{example:LindspHsx} demonstrate that a system is \emph{not} necessarily irreducible if and only if the set of operators $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ generates the full algebra $\A(\H)$, which has been stated and used as a criterion, for example, in Refs.~\cite{Popkov2012-12,Popkov2013-15,Prosen2015-48,Manzano2018-67,Nigro2019-4}. \end{remark}

 \begin{example} Consider the Markovian two-level system with